Guest post by Amber Skinner

 The red-cockaded woodpecker, on the other hand, is the only woodpecker in the world that chooses to take the time to carve its home into the living bark of longleaf pines.
 There are also hundreds of rare plant species that live within the longleaf pine ecosystem.
 Researchers have identified roughly 600 types of plants in the ecosystem with 389 of the species being considered “rare”.

 The Turpentine Industry and Slavery

 The longleaf pine’s special characteristics did not go unnoticed by residents of the South.
 People realized the pine was perfect for producing turpentine, a resinous substance that came from the inside of living trees.
-It is made by distilling collected tree resin in a copper still.
+It is made by distilling collected tree resin (pine tree sap) in a copper still.
 Turpentine was useful in all sorts of ways, like making soap, skinning animals, and even lighting lamps.
 It was also believed to be a cure to most ailments.
 American physicians prescribed it regularly.
 However, turpentine was most important for the naval industry.
 Turpentine was used to repair boats, waterproof the wood, and perform maintenance on ships.